 Leah’s brother (or perhaps half-brother as Leah’s maiden name is Thomson) is Matt Simmons.
 He and his wife, Martha own the hotel in Strawberry.
 Heath is not very close to them.
 (3)

-Heath began working as a child in Strawberry, taking buckets of beer to the miners and washing the miners’ clothes.
+Heath began working as a child in Strawberry, taking buckets of beer to the miners (which may be why he often asks if Nick is buying the beer) and washing the miners’ clothes.
 (5) This is not to say that life was all work and no play, as he found the time to learn bird calls from a Modoc and became the champion bird caller of Calaverous County when he was 10 years old.
 (23)

 As a young man, he wandered the country and continued to expand his resume, which came to include bronc buster (23), cowhand(), cow prod (1), deputy (57), farm worker (79), hasher (1), hay waddy (1), Jehu (7), jingler (1), line boss (1), lumberjack (59), miner (7, 59), shill (53), posseman (79), rodeo competitor (111) and commercial fisherman.
 (7) He worked on a wagon train (7) and participated in a range war (22).
 Along the way he learned about installing mine pumps(32), using nitroglycerin (70), being a blacksmith (52) and how to speak Spanish fluently (16).
 He’s a pretty good hand with horses and ends up fetching a lot of breeding stock for the ranch.
 However, he will never be a cook on the ranch as Jarrod refers to Heath’s stew as “Bullfrog Stew,” to which Audra adds that it is “scorched to perfection over an open campfire.”
 (12)

 Heath fought in the Battle of Chicamauga (80) in Georgia.
 He also fought in New Mexico, where he was captured and imprisoned at Carterson Prison (13).